San7o/Brenta-Engine/docs/GUIDE.md

 - a builder
 - moving the object
-- through a shared pointer
+- through a shared or weak pointer

 You will see that most of the APIs and constructors accept any or all